'House of Horrors' parents plead not guilty to new charges

 CALIFORNIA ‘HOUSE OF HORRORS’ MOTHER WAS SEXUALLY ABUSED GROWING UP, ALONG WITH HER SIBLINGS, SISTER SAYS

-Attorneys representing the adult siblings told the outlet that seven of the kids are currently living at Corona Medical Center and, for the first time in their lives, can make their own decisions and “have a voice.”
+Attorneys representing the adult siblings told the outlet that seven of them are currently living at Corona Medical Center and, for the first time in their lives, can make their own decisions and “have a voice.”

 "That in itself is a new experience for them, understanding that they do have rights and they do have a voice," attorney Jack Osborn told the outlet.
 "That's a big deal, deciding what they're going to read, deciding what they're going to wear, these are all things that are decisions they make every day that are new and empowering.”